CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

    with open('output.txt', 'w') as file:
        print(file)

+If the file doesn’t exist, a new one is created and opened.
 If the file already exists, opening it in write mode **deletes** the old data and starts fresh, so be careful!
-If the file doesn’t exist, a new one is created.

-The ``write()`` method of the file object puts data into the file, returning the number of characters written.
+Once the file is opened we can use the ``write()`` method of the file object to put data into the file.
+The ``write()`` methods writes characters into the file and then returns the number of characters written.

+There are different modes for writing characters into the file.
 The default write mode is text for writing (and reading) strings.

 .. activecode:: files13